The Stroke panel lets you set the properties of lines and curves, as well as shape outlines.

 Link—When enabled, the selected Start and End arrowheads are adjusted in proportion to each other, maintaining the current aspect ratio.
 When deselected, they can be adjusted independently.

-Pressure—Displays your current pressure profile after applying a line or brush stroke.
+Pressure—Displays your current pressure profile after applying a stroke.
 Clicking the profile lets you edit the profile and save it for future use.

-Dash—When Dash Line Style is selected, this option allows you to set the design of the dot or dash (see below for details).
+Dash—When Dash Line Style is selected, this option allows you to set the design of the dash (see below for details).

 Phase—When Dash Line Style is selected, this option allows you to set the starting point of the dash design (see below for details).